PUT-Motorsport/PUTM_DV_Perception_2020/README.md

 ```bash
 rviz rviz
 ```
-5. Select laser as fixed frame and add a new PointCloud decoder subscribed at topic cloud.
+5. Select cloud as fixed frame and add a new PointCloud decoder subscribed at topic cloud.

 ### Sensor data